Emergency assistance from Des Moines and Polk County Salvation Army.

 Many people are struggling in this current economic environment.
 The Salvation Army in Des Moines can help families that are facing an emergency due to a job loss, medical emergency, or unexpected crisis.
-They can coordinate emergency, short term financial assistance along with longer term self-sufficiency services and advice.
+They can coordinate emergency, short term financial assistance for rent, groceries, and utility bills along with longer term self-sufficiency services and advice.
 Salvation Army case management and social services are wide ranging and provide support to thousands of local individuals per year.

 Many counties in Iowa are supported by the Salvation Army Material Assistance and Seasonal Services Program.
 Qualified low income families, with a focus on those who are most at risk, can qualify for food assistance, clothing, prescription medication assistance, back to school and Christmas and holiday assistance.
 A focus is on energy bills as well, as hundreds of local families are faced with a disconnection every year.
 So learn about, and get help apply for emergency assistance for utilities.
 A summer fan program/air conditioner program also operates during extreme heat.
 Most of these Seasonal Services relies on donations from people in Polk County, so if you can contribute to the Salvation Army please do so.

 An infant center operates in the county.
 It provides various services and assistance to families with young children, babies, or infants.
 Programs will offer emergency supply of infant formula and food.
 Supplies include disposable diapers, car seats, booster seats, breast pump, and even items such as Play & Pack play yards.